-- Make application for student teaching one semester prior to the semester during which the applicant plans to student teach.
-Applications are accepted during the third and fourth weeks of the Fall and Spring semesters, but not during the summer.
-The Director of Student Teaching will assign the grade or subject and the supervising teachers under whom the student will work. - Pass all required Praxis examinations (PPST, Content Specialty Area(s) and PLT) - Pass the Introductory Level and Developing Level of the Portfolio - Complete all required MAT coursework with a cumulative 3.0 average with no grade below "C" and not more than one "C" grade on graduate work - Have approval of the Director of Student Teaching
+- Make application for student teaching one semester prior to the semester during which they plan to do their student teaching.
+The Director of Student Teaching will assign the grade or subject, and the supervising teachers under whom the student will work. - Pass all required Praxis examinations: PPST, Content Specialty Area(s) and PLT. - Pass the Introductory Level and Developing Level of the Portfolio. - Complete all required MAT coursework with a cumulative 3.0 average with no grade below "C" and not more than one "C" grade on graduate work. - Have approval of the Director of Student Teaching